hontolab/web-access-literacy/search-engine-skill-level.md

 ## 質問リスト
-50. あなたは、普段、Google、Yahoo!、Bingといったウェブ検索エンジンをどのくらいの頻度で利用しますか？

-51. あなたは、ウェブ検索エンジンの使い方について、詳しい方だと思いますか？
+50. I think if I am familiar with the use of web search engines?
+    5. Strongly agree
+    4. Agree
+    3. Undecided
+    2. Disagree
+    1. Strongly disagree

-52. I use the NOT operator to exclude web pages containing specific keywords
+51. I use the NOT operator to exclude web pages containing specific keywords
+    5. Frequently use
+    4. Sometimes use
+    3. Occasionally use
+    2. Rarely use
+    1. Never use

-53. I use a publication date filter to obtain new web pages
+52. I use a publication date filter to obtain new web pages
+    5. Frequently use
+    4. Sometimes use
+    3. Occasionally use
+    2. Rarely use
+    1. Never use

-54. I use a search tool to filter web search results by specific domains or sites
+53. I use a search tool to filter web search results by specific domains or sites
+    5. Frequently use
+    4. Sometimes use
+    3. Occasionally use
+    2. Rarely use
+    1. Never use

-55. I use double-quotation operators for phrase query searches
+54. I use double-quotation operators for phrase query searches

-56. I use a search tool to filter web pages updated within a specific time frame
+    5. Frequently use
+    4. Sometimes use
+    3. Occasionally use
+    2. Rarely use
+    1. Never use